TRansPose: Large-Scale Multispectral Dataset for Transparent Object

 \subsection{System Calibration}

 To utilize the image set obtained from the multispectral sensing module, we need to estimate camera parameters and the extrinsic relationship between all sensors.

 \textbf{Intrinsic Calibration:} For camera parameters of RGB-D cameras, camera calibration is performed using a checkerboard \citep{zhang-1999-iccv}.
-For the \ac{TIR} camera, we utilize the checkboard made of different materials \citep{saponaro-2015-icip} since the \ac{TIR} camera cannot detect the corners of the normal checkboard.
+For the \ac{TIR} camera, we encounter a challenge as it cannot accurately detect the corners of a conventional checkerboard.
+To surmount this limitation, we utilize a manually designed checkerboard composed of different materials \citep{saponaro-2015-icip}, each capable of undergoing selective heating.
 The average re-projection calculated with the estimated camera parameters is approximately 0.2 pixels.

 \textbf{Extrinsic Calibration:} We execute the hand-eye calibration \citep{tsai-1989-tro} for the extrinsic calibration between all sensors, obtaining three transformations ($^{EE}_{C_R}T, ^{EE}_{C_T}T$ and $^{EE}_{C_L}T$).
 We fix a calibration pattern on the workspace table and manually capture the images by moving the robot manipulator.
 For the RGB-D cameras, we use a ChArUco board.
 For the \ac{TIR} camera, we use the same checkboard with the process of intrinsic calibration.
 The average rotation and translation error are approximately $0.3^{\circ}$ and \unit{2}{mm}, respectively.